Uzbekistan Discovery Trails : April 25th to May 2nd

 ITINERARY

-After breakfast travel to Bukhara, known as one of the most charming cities in the country.
+After breakfast, travel to Bukhara, known as one of the most charming cities in the country.
 Stop along the way in Gijduvan, famous for its ceramic pottery, where you’ll have the chance to visit a pottery workshop.
 Witness the pottery process from start to finish and see a small museum to uncover the centuries-old history of ceramics in this area.
-Reach Bukhara by afternoon and after lunch explore the old city bazaars.
-One can also try a traditional Uzbeki Hammam in the evening.
+Reach Bukhara by afternoon and after lunch, walk around the old city bazaars.
+One can also try a traditional Uzbek Hammam in the evening.
 Overnight at Bukhara.

 A UNESCO-listed site, Bukhara is widely regarded as Central Asia’s holiest city with monuments dating from the 8th to the 18th century.
-The meticulous restoration of many of the mosaic and majolica decorations give you a true sense of how these buildings looked in their original glory.
-Visit the Ismail Samani Mausoleum, the Chashma Ayub Mausoleum, the Bolo-Khauz Mosque, the ruins of the 5th-century Ark Fortress and the imposing Poikalon complex.
-Taki Zargaron and the trading domes near here still offer a colorful array of goods including embroideries, jewellery, spices, handicrafts, and all manner of Silk Road treasures.
+After breakfast, go for a full-day guided walking tour of Bukhara.
+Visit the Ismail Samani Mausoleum, the Chashma Ayub Mausoleum, the Bolo-Khauz Mosque, the ruins of the 5th-century Ark Fortress, and the imposing Poikalon complex.
+Taki Zargaron and the trading domes near here still offer a colorful array of goods, including embroideries, jewellery, spices, handicrafts, and all manner of Silk Road treasures.
 Enjoy a free evening here – the twilight hours lend themselves to wandering around the central Lyabi-Hauz and its surrounding areas.
 Overnight at Bukhara.

 After breakfast transfer to airport.
 End of tour.